 The Reliability Panel's key responsibility within the SRAS frameworks is to review and determine the SRS.
 The SRS is the key document that guides AEMO's procurement of SRAS.
-NER clause 8.8.3(aa) sets out the matters that must be included in the SRS, which currently includes the maximum timeframes for restoration of a given level of supply in each subnetwork, the reliability of restart services, and guidance on boundaries of electrical subnetworks and the diversity requirements for SRAS.
+NER clause 8.8.3(aa) sets out the matters that must be included in the SRS, which currently includes the maximum timeframes for restoration of a given level of supply in each sub-network, the reliability of restart services, and guidance on boundaries of electrical sub-networks and the diversity requirements for SRAS.

-Given these requirements established in clause 8.8.3(aa), the current SRS includes the following:
+Given the requirements set out in clause 8.8.3(aa), the current SRS includes the following: